paulbuzakov/dotconfig/README.md

-It's a little configs for my home develop environment
+It's a little config for my home develop environment